 Incompatible foods wreak havoc on our mind-body eventually.
 Ever drink banana milkshake and feel congested or stuffy?
 Milk which contains lactogen and certain fruits, such as bananas, which also contain common allergen may aggravate an asthmatic attack.
-Ever heard your grandma remind you to not mix dairy and fish together?
+Did your grandma remind you to not mix dairy and fish together?
 Milk is cold and fish has a heating property.
 Combining the two vitiates the blood and causes obstruction of the body’s channels (called srotas).
-How about your mom screaming at you when you drank cold water after drinking hot coffee?
-Has bean chili topped with cheese ever given you indigestion?
+Did your mom scream at you when you drank cold water right after drinking hot coffee?
+Bean chili topped with cheese … has it ever given you indigestion?

 Importance of Diet in Ayurveda

 Diet or ahara is one of the pillars of health in Ayurveda.
 Viruddha Ahara or incompatible foods is a unique concept described in this ancient healing science.
 It can lead to inflammation at a molecular level.
 Ayurveda says that certain poor food combinations can lead to the production of ama, which is toxins and can eventually lead to disease.
 According to Ayurveda, there are three main causes of disease.